swissmanu/mse-paper-rxjs-debugger/content/paper.md

 # Conclusion {#sec:conclusion}

-In this paper, we presented a novel RP debugger for RxJS that fully integrates with vscode. *RxJS Debugging for vscode* provides operator log points ready to software engineers' hands and makes manual print statements as debugging utilities obsolete.
+In this paper, we presented a novel RP debugger for RxJS that fully integrates with vscode. *RxJS Debugging for vscode* provides operator log points ready to software engineers' hands and makes manual print statements as debugging utility obsolete.
 We developed the debugger using a UCD process facilitating UX inspection and validation methods.
 As a result, we discovered and resolved four critical usability issues through a usability test with two participants.
 Furthermore, the debugger's system architecture reuses the CDP connection of vscode's JavaScript debugger to reduce overall system complexity.

 We presented an outlook for further research and proposed a field test on how software engineers integrate the proposed RxJS debugger into their daily routine.
 Finally, we highlighted three useful feature extensions to *RxJS Debugging for vscode*.